Now that you have reached this page, please do NOT leave until you have watched the 4 short videos below.

 The Boars Hill Defibrillator is located in the yellow box by the main entrance porch of the Beaumont Care Home near the top of Bayworth Lane just off Foxcombe Road.

-For either device, ask for the access code when you first call 999.
-Take the defibrillator and the plastic bag below it which contains scissors etc.
+Take the defibrillator and also the plastic bag which contains scissors etc.

 If you have a helper, whilst you give CPR, they will call 999 and ask for the access code and fetch the nearest defibrillator.